ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 # Group 11_Movie_Mavericks - {MovieHub}

+## Discover your next favorite movie with our personalized recommendation website!
+Create and manage custom watchlists with ease, add your reviews and comments to movies to express your satisfaction or displeasure, and share your thoughts online with other people.
+Whether you are a casual viewer or a devoted cinephile, there's something in it for everyone and you will keep coming back to our website repeatedly, that's a guarantee!

 ## Describe your topic/interest in about 150-200 words

 - Who is it for: Any movie enthusiast, no age restrictions.